kgrid/reference-objects/README.md

     >>> get_bmi_category({"bmi":20})
     'Normal weight'  # <- output
     ```

+If you run Python interactive mode when the working directory is the same as the directory which contains the package, you can skip the package installation step.

 #### JavaScript
 For a KO that has the knowledge and service implemented using as TypeScript or JavaScript module using deno, the modules could be imported using Deno REPL which provides an interactive environment to explore the language/runtime without writing a program.
 Here are the steps to run the deno interactive environment and import modules that implement knowledge or service and use their functions: